Fujifilm X-T20 vs Panasonic TS7

 It is notable that the X-T20 has a hotshoe, while the TS7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The TS7 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Panasonic TS7 Manual.
+Further information on the features and operation of the X-T20 and TS7 can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Panasonic TS7 Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-T20 better than the Panasonic TS7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.